sarkershantonu/java-novice-to-advance/README.md

 Guide to Novice to Advance Java

 # Design your Classes & Objects
+- override own equals and hashCode for own data/model classes
+- override toString for good output
+- Clone vs Deep clone
+- Define Interface & abstract class principles (why it should be a class/abstract/interface)
+- Try to declear services/functionality with interfaces
+- Enum may contain constractors for multi purpose usages.
+- Immutable object/class design

 # Design Enums

 # Method Writing best practices
+- Immutable string/parameters (final in parameter)
+- Avoid premptive type , use Java Class (Integer instead of int)

+# Some Naming Convensions (detail in clean code boook)
+- maven group id(company Name)  & artifact id (project name) are small letters with dot
+- package names are small letters with dot
+- class, enum, interface or annotation names are PascalCase
+- mthod, fields, variables are cammel case (some time method name is underscored like python)
+- Static or Final fields are all CAPITAL.
+- enum values are all CAPITAL
+- Generic Types are usually single capital letter.

+# Null Pointer best practices
+- Use Java 8 optional
+- compare with null==referece item (null before)
+- Compare with value==referece item (value before referece item)
+-

 # Generics
 - What is Generics?